sst/guide/_chapters/call-the-list-api.md

    note.content.trim().split("\n")[0];
    ```

-5. And we safely convert the date the note was created to a more friendly format.
+5. And we convert the date the note was created to a more friendly format.

    ```tsx
    !str ? "" : new Date(str).toLocaleString()